 How to manually backup individual artwork files

 Saving your artwork out as ‘.Procreate’ files is a good move as it will preserve any app based settings, such as time lapse, animation and layer data.
 I usually do this for the majority of my documents.
-Then on top of this, I also save out a ‘.PSD’ version of the most important ones so I can access on my computer in Photoshop.
+Then on top of this, I also save out a ‘.PSD’ version of the most important ones so I can access them on my computer in Photoshop.

 To do this in bulk, go to your Gallery and choose ‘Select‘ in the top menu.
 You can now select several files at once.
 I would not suggest selecting every file in your gallery.
 Maybe try 4 – 8 documents at a time and see how it goes.

 Check that the files transferred properly to iCloud.
-I have found this to method to fail at times, especially if I included too many files in one export.
+I have found this method to fail at times, especially if I included too many files in one export.

 How to manually backup your brush files